What is that smell?????

 Sometimes a person with chronic belching may have an upper gastrointestinal (GI) disorder, such as peptic ulcer disease, gastroesophageal reflux disease (GERD), or gastroparesis, also called delayed gastric emptying.
 Sometimes people believe that swallowing air and releasing it will relieve the discomfort of these disorders, and they may intentionally or unintentionally develop a habit of belching to relieve discomfort.

-Poor Food Combinations – Eating starches (wheat, potatoes, corn, oats, barley) and proteins (nuts, beans, meats, grains) together can result in impaired digestion – food will decompose in the stomach, which leads to gas, bloating, and constipation.
+3. Poor Food Combinations – Eating starches (wheat, potatoes, corn, oats, barley) and proteins (nuts, beans, meats, grains) together can result in impaired digestion.
+Food will decompose in the stomach, which leads to gas, bloating, and constipation.

-Lack of necessary enzymes (complex proteins) that our bodies need to absorb and digest foods.
+6. Lack of necessary enzymes (complex proteins) that our bodies need to absorb and digest foods.
+I have to take these digestive enzymes with each meal.

-Laxatives – Excessive use of laxatives also may contribute to problems with excess gas.
+10. Laxatives – Excessive use of laxatives also may contribute to problems with excess intestinal gas.

-Another Health Condition – Excess gas may be a symptom of a more serious chronic condition.
+11. Another Health Condition – Excess gas may be a symptom of a more serious condition.
 Examples include diverticulitis or an inflammatory bowel disease, such as ulcerative colitis or Crohn’s disease.

-What are a few natural ways to prevent and treat gas?
+What are a few natural ways to prevent intestinal gas and get relief during bouts of it?

-Coconut Oil is full of essential fatty acids, and healthy saturated fat which help ease digestive problems.
+Coconut Oil is full of essential fatty acids and healthy saturated fat which may ease digestive problems.
 Coconut oil also safely pulls toxins from storage sites which can create gas and bloating.
 Take one tablespoons at the onset of symptoms in addition to taking a daily maintenance dose.

 Dietary supplements/enzymes can help you process your food more effectively when taken with each meal.

-Fermented foods and beverages offer a whole host of healing properties including overall gut health support.
-If you need additional information in book form, check out Lisa’s Counter Culture or enroll in this amazing Lactofermentation eCourse.
+Fermented foods and beverages offer a whole host of gut friendly properties including overall gut health support.

 Taking a daily probiotic will only improve your gut lining thus reducing gas.
 The higher the quality, the better.